-The motorcycle industry is actively working to make motorcycling safer by continuously introducing new advanced safety features.
-Since 2014, more than 20 new technologies have been introduced to the market by individual manufacturers and most of them are safety related.

-Stopping in time

-As signatories of the European Road Safety Charter since 2004, ACEM members committed to progressively equip their street models with advanced braking systems (ABS and/or CBS).
-Moreover, the motorcycle industry supported the introduction of ABS for new motorcycles over 125 cc, by progressively introducing very significant number of models with ABS well before the requirement was mandated.
-The sector has also developed a wide range of technologies that can operate individually or in combination with others, such as cornering ABS, rear wheel lift-off protection, automatic brake force distribution, amplified braking systems and brake by wire.

-Seeing and being seen

-Being detected by other road users is critical in motorcycle accident prevention.
+The vehicles manufactured by ACEM members are pursuing the highest levels of safety standards.
+Further to this, the motorcycle sector continues to invest in R&D operations to bring to market safety technologies that facilitate the integration of motorcycles into the transport system.
+Stopping right in time Since 2004, ACEM members, as signatories of the European Road Safety Charter, have consistently demonstrated their commitment to motorcycle safety by equipping their models with advanced braking systems, such as ABS and CBS.
+The industry proactively adopted ABS on all L3-A2 and L3-A3 models well before the regulation made it mandatory for those categories.
+Today, ABS or CBS is mandatory for all L3-A1 vehicles, with ABS market penetration reaching 90%among ACEM OEM members.
+Furthermore, ACEM members have pioneered technologies like cornering ABS, rear-wheel lift-off protection, brake force distribution, and brake-by-wire, which enhance braking performance.
+Seeing and being seen Being detected by other road users is critical in motorcycle accident prevention.
 To make visual vehicle detection easier, ACEM members committed to equip all their vehicles with automatic headlamp on technology (AHO) as of 2003.
 Daytime running lights (DRL) and amber position lights (APL) are also used by the industry to make motorcycles more detectable for other road users.
-Other relevant technologies available on the market include polyellipsoid headlamps, full

-LED lights (headlights, taillights and indicators), projector headlights and adaptive lights, which automatically adjust headlights to curves, making night driving considerably safer.

-Suspension and stability systems

-High performing suspension systems allow vehicles to adapt to different road surface conditions.
+Other relevant technologies available on the market include polyellipsoid headlamps, full LED lights (headlights, taillights and indicators), projector headlights, adaptive lights and cornering lights which automatically adjust headlights to curves, making night driving considerably safer.
+Suspension and stability systems High-performing suspension systems allow vehicles to adapt to different road surface conditions.
 They are also necessary for smooth handling and braking, and to keep riders isolated from road bumps.
-Over the years, manufacturers have developed a wide range of innovative vehicle suspension systems for different motorcycle usages.
+Over the years, motorcycle manufacturers have developed a wide range of innovative vehicle suspension systems for different motorcycle usages.
 They include electronic suspension systems, speed-sensitive electronic steering stabilisers, semi-active suspension systems (which adapt the response of the suspension to road conditions, vehicle speed and driving style) and self-regulating suspensions.
 All these systems allow maximum stability and increase users' control of the vehicle.

-Rider assistance systems for motorcycles

-Rider assistance systems can help prevent accidents and contribute to collision reduction by supporting the riders in critical situations.
-Relevant examples include traction control systems (TCS), tyre pressure monitoring systems (TPMS), electronic adjustable suspension, electronic cruise control, gear shift assistant, in-vehicle navigation systems, adjustable vehicle riding modes, side view assist, automatic stability control, etc.

-Recently some manufacturers have developed devices that provide for adaptive cruise control, forward collision warnings and even blind spot detection, all of which will contribute to increase the level of safety for motorcyclists.
+PTW technologies evolution ACEM members continue supporting safety improvements, such as advanced motorcycle design, new intelligent features, new braking-, lighting-, suspension- and rider assistance systems.
+These technologies can help prevent accidents and contribute to collision reduction by supporting riders in critical situations.
+State-of-the-art technologies are deployed on different PTW segments considering their specific characteristics and use on the road.
+The latest generation of ARAS has moved from reactive systems to perceptive systems that are designed to monitor the motorcycle's surroundings in the front and in the back using radar sensors, to monitor the environment and detect potential hazards.
+These perceptive systems complement rider awareness and give the rider a warning.
+Despite these evolutions in safe vehicle technologies, ACEM stresses the technological and user-based limitations of these technologies and therefore promotes the need for continued riders' awareness and education for proper and optimised use of vehicles to maximise riding benefits on the roads.
+To facilitate this, ACEM continues to be committed to a collaborative approach with all other road safety advocacy stakeholders to raise awareness of safe vehicle technologies (Euro NCAP, ETSC, ACEA).

-Looking into the future: connected, cooperative and automated mobility
+Non-exhaustive technology list Looking into the future: connected, cooperative and automated mobility